Savanna food web, chain, ecosystem and its biome

 The Primary consumer in the Savanna food web is Zebras and elephants.
 The Secondary consumers are cheetahs, hyenas, etc. The Scavengers here are vultures, hyenas, and termites.
 The reason hyena is present in both Secondary and Scavenger is because it gets their food by hunting in groups and also Scavenging on dead animals.

 In this biome, Tall grasses are dominant and are the primary producer.
 The tall grasses convert energy from the Sun and minerals, and nutrients from the soil into the biomass that forms the basis of this Food Web.
-One of the important example savanna food web is the one that exists in Africa.
+One of the important examples savanna food web is the one that exists in Africa.

 African savanna food web

-In the African savanna food web, the savanna is essential and it is a treeless plain present in a tropical or subtropical area, which are grassland found in eastern Africa, and the Northern part of Southern America.
+In the African savanna food web, the savanna is essential and it is a treeless plain present in a tropical or subtropical area, which is grassland found in eastern Africa, and the Northern part of Southern America.

 It generally consists of scattered trees and drought-resistant flora.
 Some of the famous savannas are the Serengeti Plains of Tanzania, the Acacia Plains of East Africa, the savannas of Venezuela, the Sahel, south of Sahara in East Africa, and the Australian Savanna.